 We recommend facial cupping a few times a week for best results.

 Which sizes should I use for which parts of my face?

-The small size cup is great for around the eyes, eyebrows and lips
+The small size cup is great for around the eyes, eyebrows, lips and working wrinkles

 The medium size cup will work for the cheeks, forehead, and chin

 What are the Qi Facial cups made from?